algolia/instantsearch/docgen/src/guides/sync-url.md

 // and put the values in a string
 ```

-See an live example.
+See a live example.

-### Customizing the URL generated
+### Customizing the generated URL

 ```javascript
 const search = instantsearch({